Peace Lutheran Church

 But, except for our Lord Jesus who remains "the same yesterday, today and forever" (Hebrews 13:8), things change.
 In January of 2012, long-time friend of the congregation, Pastor Jeff Johnson, accepted a call to be the pastor of Peace.
 Pastor Jeff and his wife, Mary, purchased a home in Holbrook and committed to being a part of Peace's growth and witness.
 During the seven years of Pastor Jeff's ministry here, attendance has more than quintupled, but jokes Johnson, "That's not saying much when you start with about ten faithful saints."
 Nonetheless, our little sanctuary was usually full and often we needed to set up chairs.
 "It was great to see so many things happening," added Irene Enlund, yet another charter member.

 But then Pastor Jeff retired in August of 2019.
 The congregation struggled and declined even more when the COVID-19 pandemic hit Navajo County.
 "We were back to single digits at worship again," stated long-time member Yolanda Canaday.
-Many people--and perhaps wisely--are choosing to stay-at-home until the pandemic passes.
+Many people--and perhaps wisely--were choosing to stay-at-home until the pandemic passed.

 "There are advantages to being small," states Pastor Johnson.
 "Everyone knows each other, and cares for each other.
 There's a spirit of unity here and a 'let's pull together and do this' attitude.
 It's an exciting time in this congregation's history."